 We know how it goes.
-As a product manager you’re busy dealing with day-to-day demands: prioritizing the backlog, updating various stakeholders, and putting out fires.
+As a product manager, you’re busy dealing with day-to-day demands: prioritizing the backlog, updating various stakeholders, and putting out fires.
 Often it’s only after dealing with all of these demands that you’re able to think strategically about your product.
-What are the initiatives that move your product strategy forward to meet business goals, delight customers, and meet competition head on?
+What are the initiatives that move your product strategy forward to meet business goals, delight customers, and meet the competition head-on?

 But if this strategic thinking is last on your list, you may resort to reactively prioritizing your roadmap by focusing on the sales reps, executives and other stakeholders loudly asking for features.